anthonyrisinger/cga/8/cga+07.md

 | Line | Sphere | Point pair | Entry/exit points | Near miss → small magnitude result |
 | Sphere | Sphere | Circle | Intersection circle | Nearly tangent → precision loss |

+The beauty lies in the uniformity: the same `meet` function handles all cases.
+The cost lies in the generality: each operation requires full multivector arithmetic.

 #### The Join Operation

 The join operation ($\wedge$ when objects are disjoint) constructs the smallest object containing all inputs.
 It's computationally simpler than meet—just an outer product without duals.